factful/ocr_testing/Readme.md

 ### Command Line Tools

+The free and open source tools that we tested are all command line applications that you'll run locally.

 #### Tesseract

 `tesseract` is far and away the best maintained and easiest to use of the command line tools we tested.
 You should be able to install it with a package manager.